 I forgot it for a moment because Samsung's done such a profoundly good job helping us forget it.
-In the wake of the Note 7 debacle, the company returned the following April with the Galaxy S8, which turned out to be its best-selling flagship ever (and retains that title today), followed by the Note 8 a few months later.
-A year later, the Note 9 was the first premium Android phone to justify its thousand-dollar price tag, and last year Samsung gave us two Note 10 models to gawk over as it worked hard to convince us they stood apart from their Galaxy S counterparts.
+In the wake of the Note 7 debacle, the company returned the following April with the Galaxy S8, which turned out to be its best-selling flagship ever, followed by the Note 8 a few months later.
+A year later, the Note 9 was the first premium Android phone to justify its thousand-dollar price tag, and the following year Samsung gave us two Note 10 models to gawk over as it worked hard to convince us they stood apart from their Galaxy S counterparts.

 So now we have the Galaxy Note 20 Ultra, which borrows more than a bit of its pedigree from the huge and ultimately flawed Galaxy S20 Ultra.
 That phone, as you may have read, had some major issues with its cameras, from autofocus woes to exaggerated claims of telephoto prowess.
 Thankfully, the Note 20 Ultra makes up for those shortcomings and then some.